 According to New Year's lore, eating black-eyed peas and pork on the first day of the year brings progress and prosperity.
 So, do yourself and friends and family a favor — serve up this spicy chili verde loaded with pork meatballs to ensure you put your best foot (and food!) forward this year.

 FOR THE CHILI, ROAST:

-For the meatballs, cook bacon in a large pot until crisp, about 10 minutes, then transfer to a paper-towel-lined plate and set aside.
+For the meatballs, cook bacon in a large pot until crisp, about 10 minutes; transfer to a paper-towel-lined plate.
 Reserve 1 Tbsp. drippings in pot; set remaining drippings aside.

-Sauté ½ cup onion in pot with 1 Tbsp. drippings over high heat, 3 minutes.
-Add 1 Tbsp. garlic; cook 1 minute, then let cool slightly.
+Sauté onion in pot with 1 Tbsp. drippings over high heat, 3 minutes.
+Add garlic; cook 1 minute, then let cool slightly.

-Combine bacon, onion mixture, pork, bread crumbs, ¼ cup cilantro, 1 Tbsp. cumin, 2 tsp. coriander, pepper flakes, ½ tsp. salt, and cayenne in a large bowl.
+Combine bacon, onion mixture, pork, bread crumbs, cilantro, cumin, coriander, pepper flakes, salt, and cayenne in a bowl.
 Stir in eggs.

 Form mixture into 1-inch meatballs.
 Transfer meatballs to a baking sheet; chill (up to two days) until ready to sauté.

 For the chili, roast poblanos over a gas burner, or on a baking sheet under a broiler, until charred, turning often.
 Place poblanos in a bowl, cover with plastic wrap, and steam 10 minutes.
 Peel, seed, and dice poblanos; set aside.

 Heat remaining drippings in same pot over medium-high.
 Sauté meatballs until browned on all sides, 5 minutes; transfer to a paper-towel-lined plate.